-Despite the potential economic and socio-political 31. problems which are likely to face any new leadership, a central the priority in Soviet planning should remain unaffected: continued all round growth and development of Soviet military strength.
+- 50. Despite the potential economic and socio-political problems which are likely to face any new leadership, a central priority in Soviet planning should remain unaffected: the continued all round growth and development of Soviet military strength.
 Soviet leaders see a massive and powerful military establishment undertaking two vital missions.
 Of first importance are the defence and internal security requirements: feelings of insecurity vis-à-vis the West and China and the need to match the power of the United States, plus requirements of maintaining stable political conditions in Eastern Europe, and to some extent, in the Soviet Union itself.
-Ever increasing military strength is also a prerequisite for the realisation of Soviet political power and influence on a global scale.

-32. [Paragraph to come on trends in Soviet military planning and programmes: leadership, establishment, equipment, etc.]
+Military strength is also a prerequisite for the realisation of Soviet political power and influence on a global scale. - 31.
+No major changes are expected in the structure and organization of the armed forces.
+Their manpower strength is also estimated to remain fairly constant while a continuous improvement in combat capabilities due to the introduction of new equipment should be expected.
+Particular emphasis will be placed on firepower, mobility and versatility of the forces and weapons, enabling them to reach more distant targets from their peacetime deployment locations, and to operate more effectively in more distant areas.
+The military leadership is expected to remain subordinate and basically loyal to the political leadership. - 32.
+The problem for the future, however, is that adequate resources to meet both the costs of military programmes and the régime's other economic requirements will be hard if not impossible to come by.
+In fact, with the annual increase in

-33. The problem for the future, however, is that adequate resources to meet both the costs of military programmes and the régime's other economic requirements will be hard if not impossible to come by.
-In fact, with the annual increase in Soviet GNP expected to decline in the foreseeable future, and the defence expenditure expected to rise by an annual average of 4-5% in the next ten years under current programmes, there will be progressively fewer economic resources available to meet increasing demands from the civilian sector.
+Soviet GNP expected to decline in the foreseeable future, and the defence expenditure expected to rise by an annual average of 4-5% in the next ten years under current programmes, there will be progressively fewer economic resources available to meet increasing demands from the civilian sector.

-34. In view of this, future Soviet leaders could be strongly motivated to consider curtailment of the increasingly high share of resources allocated to the defence sector, at present an estimated 11-13% of GNP according to Western standards.
-However. military programmes, some stretching over many years, have themselves great momentum and powerful Party and bureaucratic support.
-Meeting defence requirements may also be intended to ensure that the military is never tempted to play an independent political rôle.
-Even then, while the military remains subordinate to Party control, its influential position in the decision-making process makes it inconceivable that any new leadership would choose to ignore its needs and concerns.
-Perhaps most important. the vast bulk of the Soviet population accepts without question the reasons advanced by its leadership for having a strong defence establishment, even if it means also accepting more limited advances in the standard of living.
+In view of this, future Soviet leaders could be 33. strongly motivated to consider curtailment of the increasingly high share of resources allocated to the defence sector, at present an estimated 11-13% of GNP according to Western However, military programmes, some stretching over many years, have themselves great momentum and powerful Party and bureaucratic support.
+Meeting defence requirements may also be intended to ensure that the military is never tempted to play an independent political role.
+Even then, while the military remains subordinate to Party control, its influential position in the decision-making process makes it inconceivable that any new leadership would choose to ignore its needs and Perhaps most important, the vast bulk of the Soviet population accepts without question the reasons advanced by its leadership for having a strong defence establishment, even if it means also accepting more limited advances in the standard of living.
+Unlike in Western countries, in the Soviet Union public opinion and the economic and social system impose relatively little restraint on resource allocation and mobilisation for the defence sector.
+This could conceivably change should the claim by the leadership of an external threat lose its credibility; and the possibility remains of the leadership resorting to a more aggressive posture in their foreign policy in order to justify their defence expenditure at a future time when scarce resources cannot meet rising expectations.